shoumi62/ACServerManager/README_Linux.md

 After installing Node.js, install [PM2](https://github.com/Unitech/pm2) when using this version of AC Server Manager, it's basically Node.js application management tool with tons of features for production use.
 PM2 will make sure your web application stays online and, auto restarts if it crashes.
+A docker build file is also available, however it's still in testing.

 ## Install NVM
 To install NVM, follow the installation guide on its GitHub page [here](https://github.com/creationix/nvm).
 Please install NVM on the same account you run your Assetto Corsa Server.